Fruit Vinegar Cocktails

 Cocktail version

-More drink ideas with vinegar
+More ideas for drinks with vinegar

 Spritz variations: Mix elderflower and lemon vinegar with Aperol and prosecco.